sc0v0ne/LearnAI/ml/dimensionality_reduction.md

 - The correlation between the features should be linear.

-- The data set should be free of outliers, i.e. individual data points that deviate strongly from the mass.
+- The data set should be free of outliers which means individual data points that deviate strongly from the mass.

 - If possible, the variables should be continuous.